 The best castle stays in the UK

-If you’re thinking of taking a staycation in the UK later this year, why not treat yourself to something special?
+If you’re thinking of taking a staycation in the UK, why not treat yourself to something special?
 Forget country cottages and rustic beach huts and luxuriate in the glamour of 15th-century fortresses that come complete with free-standing baths, Wi-Fi and gourmet cuisine – all wrapped in an imposing historic package

 Amberley Castle, West Sussex

 At the end of Amberley’s grand gravelled driveway there’s a royal welcome waiting for you: delicately manicured gardens, imposing turrets topped with flapping Union Jacks, a croquet pitch in what was once a moat (but, of course!), a charming 15th-century portcullis and the sound of dozens of cooing doves who peek out from the fortress’s crenelated walls.
 Inside, you’ll find a beautiful 12th-century manor house working as a luxurious time capsule where deceptively large, Wi-Fi-enabled, Tudor-beamed rooms sporting generous baths abound, while cosy corridors, creaky stairs and prominent displays of intimidating weaponry keep its historical authenticity intact.
 Enjoy dinner in the Queen’s Room, a barrel-vaulted, tapestry-clad space with a roaring open fire.
 Everything on the menu is good, but it’s especially versatile for those with dietary requirements (vegans should look out for the delicious dark chocolate and banana sponge dessert).
-To allow for maximum guest comfort, management has opened an additional dining room for optimum physical distancing, so you have nothing to worry about beyond a stellar foodie experience (just remember to bring your stretchiest trousers).
+It’s a stellar foodie experience, so remember to bring your stretchiest trousers.

 High Life says: The incredible service at Amberley is part of what makes it so special, so be bold and make requests of the staff.
 They’ll love concocting something off-menu for you and you’ll love the attention.
 It’s a win-win.